Ski Touring in Rogers Pass and The Winter Permit System

 In order for backcountry users to continue to have access to restricted slopes facing the Trans-Canada Highway, avalanche forecasters need to be confident that there is complete compliance with the Winter Permit system.
 If the increasing trend in non-compliance continues, the result will be the end of the Winter Permit System and loss of access.

 Parks Canada’s primary concern is for public safety.
 Winter Permits will not be issued to Winter Restricted Areas where access depends on trespass of Canadian Pacific (CP) property.
-Access to four Winter Restricted Areas (Tupper, Ross Peak, Fortitude, Smart) have been established via routes that avoid crossing CP property.
+Access to five Winter Restricted Areas (Shaughnessy, Tupper, Ross, Fortitude, Smart) have been established via routes that avoid crossing CP property.
 CP Police patrol these sites and may tow and impound vehicles illegally parked on CP property.
 As well, individuals trespassing on CP property may be prosecuted.

 Anyone travelling into the backcountry in winter should have proper training to assess avalanche terrain and conditions, as well as the appropriate equipment and skills for self-rescue.

 The Trans-Canada Highway itself is not part of the Restricted or Prohibited Areas, but highway plowing and avalanche control activities place restrictions in some areas.

 - No stopping within signed avalanche areas along the highway

 - You must obtain a Winter Parking Permit (provided with your Daily and Annual Winter Permits) for parking at designated parking areas